-Economist and author Linda Nazareth, Senior Fellow for Economics and Population Change at the MacDonald Laurier Institute and Mike Colledge, Mike Colledge, President, Ipsos Public Affairs, share some helpful insights on succeeding in the new economy in this interview for the MRIA Emerging Leaders Blog in October 2017:
+Economist and author Linda Nazareth, Senior Fellow for Economics and Population Change at the MacDonald Laurier Institute and Mike Colledge, Mike Colledge, President, Ipsos Public Affairs, share some helpful insights on succeeding in the new economy in this interview with me.

 TECHNOLOGY—How badly has the rise of AI made human professional labour redundant in Canada and how will this continue to look?